|Nutrition Facts (per serving)|

 This classic Turkish main course is one of the highlights of Turkish cuisine and a great example of the kinds of food served in the Ottoman palace kitchens.

-- 1 pound top round beef (750 grams), or other cut suitable for stewing, cut into cubes
+1 pound (750 grams) top round beef, or another cut good for stew, cut into cubes

-- 1/3 cup grated, aged Turkish kaşar (kah-SHAR') cheese, or grated Italian Romano cheese
+1/3 cup grated Turkish kasar cheese, or grated Romano cheese

 Squeeze the extra liquid out of the grated onion and place it in a covered saucepan along with the meat and the grated tomatoes.
 Add the salt, pepper, and sugar.
 Stir the ingredients until combined.